souvikmishra/portfolio/poems/nostalgia.md

 reminiscing the trips
 I took down the memory lane.

-Came accross a lot
+Came across a lot
-but couldn't fund a bump
+but couldn't find a bump
 capable of inducing a halt.
 It was intense indeed.